-670.1 Practices' AML/CTF PPC must cover employee training.

-- As indicated in Section 610, the development of PPC must cover staff training.
-Practices should consider implementing screening procedures to ensure adequate standards when hiring employees.
-It is in practices' own interests to hire people who are capable of complying with the fundamental principles. - Staff training is an important element of an effective system to prevent and detect ML/TF activities.
+- 670.1 Practices' AML/CTF policies, procedures and controls must cover employee hiring and training. - As indicated in Section 610, the development of internal policies, procedures and controls should include screening procedures to ensure adequate standards when hiring employees.
+It is in the practices own interest to hire people who are capable of complying with the fundamental principles. - Staff training is an important element of an effective system to prevent and detect ML/TF activities.
 The effective implementation of even a well-designed internal control system can be compromised if staff members using the system are not adequately trained. - 670.1.3 Practices must provide appropriate AML/CFT training to their staff and should have a clear and well-articulated policy for ensuring that relevant members of staff receive adequate AML/CFT training. - The timing and content of training for different groups of staff may be adapted by practices for their own needs, with due consideration given to the size and complexity of their business and the type and level of ML/TF risk.
 The frequency of training should be sufficient to ensure that members of staff maintain up-to-date AML/CFT knowledge and competence.
 Staff should be trained in what they need to do to carry out their particular role with respect to AML/CFT.
-This is especially important before new staff commence work. - 670.1.5 Staff members should be made aware of: - (a) The practice's statutory obligations and their own role in relation to AMLO, particularly Schedule 2 of AMLO; - (b) the practice's and their own statutory obligations to report suspicious transactions under DTROP, OSCO and UNATMO, and the possible consequences of breaches of those obligations; - (c) other statutory and regulatory obligations in respect of AML/CFT under DTROP, OSCO, UNATMO, UNSO and WMDO that may concern the practice and themselves, which may also require the making of STRs, and the possible consequences of breaches of those obligations; - (d) the practice's PPC relating to AML/CFT, including suspicious transaction identification and reporting; and - (e) new and emerging techniques, methods, trends, etc. in ML/TF, to the extent that such information is needed by the staff to carry out their particular roles in the practice with respect to AML/CFT. - Depending on the seniority and nature of work of different groups of staff, training should include: - (a) an introduction of the background to ML/TF; - (b) the need to identify and report suspicious transactions to the MLRO, and information on the offence of "tipping off"; - (c) training in circumstances that may give rise to suspicion, and relevant policies and procedures, including, for example, lines of reporting and when extra vigilance might be required (e.g., circumstances requiring EDD); - (d) appropriate training on client verification and relevant processing procedures.
+This is especially important before new staff commence work. - 670.1.5 Staff members should be made aware of: - (a) The practice's statutory obligations and their own role in relation to AMLO, particularly Schedule 2 of AMLO; - (b) the practice's and their own statutory obligations to report suspicious transactions under DTROP, OSCO and UNATMO, and the possible consequences of breaches of those obligations; - other statutory and regulatory obligations in respect of AML/CFT under DTROP, OSCO, UNATMO, and UNSO that may concern the practice and themselves, and the possible consequences of breaches of those obligations; - (d) the practice's controls (policies and procedures) relating to AML/CFT, including suspicious transaction identification and reporting; and - (e) new and emerging techniques, methods, trends, etc. in ML/TF, to the extent that such information is needed by the staff to carry out their particular roles in the practice with respect to AML/CFT. - 670.1.6 Depending on the seniority and nature of work of different groups of staff, training should include: - (a) an introduction of the background to ML/TF; - (b) the need to identify and report suspicious transactions to the MLRO, and information on the offence of "tipping off"; - training in circumstances that may give rise to suspicion, and relevant policies and procedures, including, for example, lines of reporting and when extra vigilance might be required (e.g., circumstances requiring EDD): - (d) appropriate training on client verification and relevant processing procedures.